SeshTiliRest/grafana-stack/README.md

 - Click **Run query**.

 #### 📝 NOTE
-You will see only new log lines because in config.alloy:
+You will see only new log lines because in `config.alloy`:

   ```
   // Start reading from the end of each file to capture only new log entries, ideal for real-time monitoring